Bell Inequality Violation and Relativity of Pre- and Postselection: Bell Inequalities with Postselection

-Now we describe the violation of Bell inequalities using postselection.
 Let Alice and Bob independently prepare qubits.
-Alice's method of preparation consists in measuring either $A_1$ or $A_2$ on a qubit in the maximally mixed state and Bob prepares his qubit by measuring either $B_1$ or $B_2$.
+Alice's method of preparation consists in measuring either $A_1$ or $A_2$ on a qubit in the maximally mixed state and Bob's in measuring either $B_1$ or $B_2$.
+For this ensemble of qubit pairs we have of course that the outcomes of Alice's and Bob's measurements satisfy $S_i=0$ for all $i$.
 Their qubits are then sent to Vicky in pairs (one from Alice and one from Bob).
-For this ensemble of qubit pairs we have of course that the outcomes of Alice's and Bob's measurements satisfy $S_i=0$ for all $i$.

-Now Vicky performs on each pair a measurement along the basis \eqref{Bellstates}.
+Now Vicky performs on each pair a measurement of the Bell basis \eqref{Bellstates}.
 Based on the outcome of this measurement Vicky constructs four subensembles of pairs of qubits.
 For each of these subensembles, the outcomes of Alice's and Bob's measurement do violate one of the CHSH inequalities.
-This follows simply because of the symmetry of transition probabilities; thus violation of the reverse Bell inequalities is mathematically equivalent to violation of the standard Bell inequalities \cite{Cohen99}.
+This follows simply because of the symmetry of transition probabilities; thus violation of the Bell inequalities for this case is mathematically equivalent to the standard case in which Alice and Bob perform their measurements on preselected pairs of qubits in Bell states \cite{Cohen99}.

-In the standard case, however, we know that under certain locality conditions there is no classical system that can reproduce the quantum predictions.
-And thus experimental tests rule out classical explanations.
-We now establish under which conditions the reverse Bell inequalities can or cannot be violated classically.
+Although in this scenario each individual pair of qubits is in a product of eigenstates of either $A_1$ or $A_2$ and either $B_1$ or $B_2$, Vicky has no access to this information unless Alice and Bob send it classically, and it plays no role in Vicky's postselection procedure.
+As we shall see, however, classically this information could be used in principle to define an alternative postselection procedure that also leads to violation of the Bell inequalities.